temporal-sa/temporal-money-transfer-typescript/README.md

 - Need a real workflow that does something
 - No set API schema between API and server
 - Env ships statically so need to make docker images with hardcoded API URL, ugh
-- certificate management isn't crazy-insecure but isn't secure either (certs and keys as environment variables)
+- certificate management isn't crazy-insecure but isn't hyper secure either (certs and keys as environment variables)

-## cors on server express ?